forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 >
 > (c) Someone smart and funny

-What we want essentually is that our program learns how to solve a problem **itself** by discovering hidden patterns in the training data set.
+What we want essentially is that our program learns how to solve a problem **itself** by discovering hidden patterns in the training data set.

 There are following types of learning methods available to solve different types of problems:
 - Supervised learning for predictions and classifications